iZettle/sdk-ios/README.md

 ### CocoaPods

-[CocoaPods](http://www.cocoapods.org/) is an easy way to install ZettleSDK.
+[CocoaPods](http://www.cocoapods.org/) is an easy way to install Zettle SDK.

 1. Add following pod to your `Podfile`: